dreygmly13/Thesis-Progress-and-Archive-Management-WVSU-CICT/readme.md

 Provide valuable services to and share expertise and facilities and various stakeholders on the transfer and promotion of information and communication technology for local, regional and national benefit;

-Harness and undertake relevant ICT research directed towards mission-critical, public-service-sensitive, development- management-supportive, and review-generating areas
+Harness and undertake relevant ICT research directed towards mission-critical, public-service-sensitive, development- management-supportive, and review-generating areas.

 GROUP MEMBERS :